Theia AI Sneak Preview: Open and Transparent AI-driven Code Completion

 If you want to build your own tool or IDE based on Theia AI, it is up to you whether you also want to provide this level of transparency and flexibility to your users or whether you prefer to keep the prompts and LLM traffic of your tool hidden to the user.
 But especially during development of your tool, it enables testers and developers to tweak and optimize the prompts without recompiling the tool, leading to fast turn-around times in streamlining your tool’s AI capabilities.

-We will show more showcases demonstrating the core principles of Theia AI within the next few days, so stay tuned and follow us on Twitter.
+We will show more showcases demonstrating the core principles of Theia AI within the next few days, see also:

 If you want to sponsor the project or use Theia AI to create your own AI solution, please get in contact with us.
 In particular, we are also looking for LLM providers who want to make their language models available via Theia AI.